 Important note: students who enroll in the German Language and Area Studies track need to be aware that there are two types of courses available on this track - IES Abroad courses and German university courses - and the two course types have different finish dates.
 Fall students who choose IES Abroad courses only will start the program at the end of August and will finish in mid-December.
 Fall students do not have the option of choosing German university courses because these courses do not finish until mid-February, so they would not be back in time to start the spring semester at HWS.
-Spring students in the German Language track will start the program in late February and will finish in late June if they choose only IES Abroad courses, while those who choose German university courses will finish in mid-July.
+Spring students in the German Language track will start the program in mid/late February and will finish in late June/early July if they choose only IES Abroad courses, while those who choose German university courses will finish in mid/late July.
 Note that due to the German academic calendar, seniors who enroll in the German Language and Area Studies track in the spring semester would not be finished in time for graduation on the HWS campus.

 Students will reside in a student residence with German and international students arranged by IES Abroad.
 They will typically prepare their own meals in the shared kitchen at their residence or take meals in affordable student cafeterias.

 Students in the German Language and Area Studies track will participate in a series of day trips in the Black Forest, with optional excursions to other German cities such as Berlin, Leipzig, Munich (spring only), and Nuremburg (fall only) available for a nominal fee.